strikerlg/Tournament-Manager/README.md

     * Add tests for the games repository. -> DONE
     * Add tests for the tournaments repository. -> DONE
     * Add tests for the matches repository. -> DONE
-    * Add tests for the rankings repository. -> DOING ...
+    * Add tests for the rankings repository. -> DONE
 * Write model classes. -> DOING ...
     * Add User model. -> DONE
     * Add Player model. -> DONE